Overview

 ) to enforce its safety guarantees throughout the call graph.

-By "outside" a Reboot application we mean from a (micro)service not built with Reboot (e.g., a gRPC or HTTP based service), or a lambda running in some serverless environment, or your even your laptop!
-Your tests are another example of "outside" a Reboot application.
+By "external" to a Reboot application we mean from a (micro)service (e.g., a gRPC or HTTP based service) or a lambda (e.g., using some serverless framework), or even from your laptop!
+Your tests are another example of "external".

-In order to call a method on an instance of your state from
+In order to call a method on an instance of your state externally

 , for example: